-Buying a home is a big step, but knowing when you can buy a home warranty can be just as important.
+That said, timing still matters.
+So, knowing when you can buy a home warranty can be just as important.
 Should you get it before closing, right after moving in, or wait a few months?
+The best time is during closing or before your manufacturer’s warranty runs out, since this avoids gaps in protection for your systems and appliances.

 Owning a home means more than just enjoying your space.
 It also means keeping up with repairs and maintenance that can add up fast.
 The average U.S. homeowner spends between $4,000 and $22,000 annually on home maintenance and repairs, depending on the property’s age and size.